xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/manual-upgrade-for-xld-10.md

 ## 6. Do following changes in the xebialabs/dai-deploy/daideploy_cr.yaml, based on the requirement.
 ### i.
 To update admin password
- * Default  release admin password is "admin", if we need to update below fields.
+ * Default  deploy admin password is "admin", if we need to update below fields.
 ```shell
     .spec.AdminPassword: <password from previous installation>
 ```